simonmit/showcar-ui/README.md

 ## How to use:

-for the use of the library have a look at the documentation that is located in the docs directory.
+for the use of the library have a look at the [documentation](https://web-experience.gitlab.io/showcar-ui/).

 ## How to contribute: